manuelM123/masters/README.md

 Using **phenotype** form is useful for testers to read however this isn't the ideal representation for metaheuristic search algorithms because it can't be manipulated.
 As for these problems the **genotype** form is the most important and crucial to use.

-The **genotype** representation associated with a fitness function can improve to it's representation by the scores given by the latter.
+The **genotype** representation associated with a fitness function can improve it's representation by the scores given by the latter.
 A **genotype** can be a bad solution in it's early stages however over time and with usage of a fitness function it can improve.

 ## 4.2 Fitness Functions